-Music, books, film, drinks, food, cons… if you’re organizing an event which brings a big, diverse bunch of people into one place, then this is the blogpost for you.
+Music, books, film, drinks, food, cons… if you’re organizing an event that brings a big, diverse bunch of people into one place, then this is the blog post for you.
 Because most festival organizers lie awake at night worrying about the same set of challenges:

 - How can I keep costs down?